prooph/proophessor-do/docs/mgmt-ui/index.md

 ![Watcher Notification](./img/watcher_notification.png)

 The notification contains a **details** button.
-This redirects you to the watcher tab and the correct watcher so that you can inspect the new event.
+It redirects you to the watcher tab and the correct watcher so that you can inspect the new event.

 ![Watcher Tab](./img/watcher_tab.png)